dunhamjared/dunhamjared/README.md

 ## Technology

-I like to work with Laravel, Vue, Adonis.js, and Svelte.
+I like to work with Svelte, Adonis, Laravel, and Vue.
 I'm also very familier with SQL, Elastic, and Mongo.

 ## Personal